ibm-cloud-docs/dns/dns-faq.md

 {:#frequency-change-expiration-effects}
 {: faq}

 The system calculates the retransfer queue by taking the time of our last transfer attempt and adding the frequency to it.
-So, if you have frequency set to 1920 and you then change it to 10 minutes, as long as it's been at least 10 minutes since we last tried to transfer, we retry immediately and then every 10 minutes thereafter.
+So, if you have frequency set to 1920 and you then change it to 10 minutes, as long as it's been at least 10 minutes since the system last tried to transfer, it retries immediately and then every 10 minutes thereafter.